 You may be drawn to working with me if you enjoy and feel nurtured by being in quiet spaces and outdoor, natural environments, but also appreciate professional (clinically experienced) practice, for the safe processing of your experiences.

-Online Zoom sessions may seem at odds with the more experiential, outdoor sessions, however they can form an integral part of sustaining our work during the pandemic and also when adverse weather conditions mean that outdoor sessions may not be suitable from time to time, particularly in Winter and when the horses are rested.
+Online Zoom sessions may seem at odds with the more experiential, outdoor sessions, however they can form an integral part of sustaining our work during the pandemic or when adverse weather conditions mean that outdoor sessions may not be suitable from time to time, (particularly in Winter and when the horses are rested), or simply because you live in another part of the world but feel drawn to working with me.
 Brainspotting is a very effective tool for online sessions and we can continue to explore, in an attuned and reflective way, the emerging themes, harnessing the change process effectively and safely.
 I work collaboratively with services, referrers and other professionals to ensure duty of care and safeguarding.
-I am an accredited member of the National Council of Psychotherapists, qualified to Level 6 Diploma (national qualification framework degree equivalent) in Equine Facilitated Psychotraumatology and Brainspotting (Phase 1 and Phase 2) and I am a Certified Family Trauma Professional through PESI.
+I am an accredited member of the National Council of Integrative Psychotherapists, qualified to Level 6 Diploma (national qualification framework degree equivalent) in Equine Facilitated Psychotraumatology and Brainspotting (Phase 1 and Phase 2) and I am a Certified Family Trauma Professional through PESI.